LoginamNet/react-simple-slider-demo/README.md

 }
 ```

+> [!IMPORTANT]
-For the correct behavior of the slider, **it is important to use the [button](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button) tag!** But its contents and styles depend entirely on your imagination.
+> For the correct behavior of the slider, **it is important to use the [button](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button) tag!** But its contents and styles depend entirely on your imagination.

 The **sliding** property determines the behavior of the button during the slide movement cycle.